canonical/tdx/README.md

 ### Convert regular Guest into a TD Guest

-If you have an existing Ubuntu 23.10 VM up and running, you can enable the TDX feature by following these instructions:
+If you have an existing Ubuntu 23.10 VM up and running and do not wish to create an image from scratch, you can enable the TDX feature by following these instructions:

 - Get the script